Grosvenor Investment Management Limited

 Remuneration is made up of fixed pay (i.e. salary and benefits) and performance-related pay.
 Performance related pay is designed to reflect success or failure against a range of targets.

-For 2017, the principle GEurope bonus was paid in cash.
-Senior members of GIML are offered the opportunity to voluntarily defer their cash bonus for a minimum period of two years, at risk of movements of Grosvenor Group return.
+For 2019, the principle GEurope bonus was paid in cash.
+Some senior members of GIML are offered the opportunity to voluntarily defer their cash bonus for a minimum period of two years, at risk of movements of Grosvenor Europe Total Return.
 The discretionary bonus was based on company and individual performance.

 In addition, certain individuals in GIML (including certain Code Staff) were eligible to receive a long-term cash incentive.